Strength in Numbers: Robust Mechanisms for Public Goods with Many Agents: The Public-Good Provision Problem

 The ratio in (\ref{eqn:welfare-ratio}) can be interpreted as the welfare regret ratio of the mechanism designer.
-The numerator is the difference between the efficient ex ante welfare and the achieved ex ante welfare by the mechanism $( q^n, \{t^n_i\} )$, which is often interpreted as the regret of the decision-maker associated with the current set of valuation distributions.
-The denominator in (\ref{eqn:welfare-ratio}) is the efficient ex ante welfare.
+The numerator is the difference between the efficient ex-ante welfare and the achieved ex-ante welfare by the mechanism $( q^n, \{t^n_i\} )$, which is often interpreted as the regret of the decision-maker associated with the current valuation distribution.
+The denominator in (\ref{eqn:welfare-ratio}) is the efficient ex-ante welfare.
 Therefore, this ratio represents the normalized regret of the mechanism designer.
 The regret ratio is frequently used in the literature as a criterion to rank probabilistic objects.
 The axiomatic foundation of such criterion from the maxmin perspective is established by \cite{brafman2000axiomatic}.\footnote{They refer to the ``regret ratio'' in this paper as ``competitive ratio.''} The literature on approximately optimal mechanism design usually aims to find a mechanism that guarantees a fraction of the benchmark welfare or revenue, which can also be considered as the regret ratio criterion.
 See \citet{roughgarden2019approximately} for a survey of that literature.

-Our goal is to propose DSIC and EPIR mechanisms that are both AEABB and AE, but involves much less knowledge about the valuation distributions than the second-best mechanism.
+Our goal is to propose dominant-strategy incentive compatible and ex-post individually rational mechanisms that are both eventually ex-ante budget balanced and asymptotically efficient, but involve much less knowledge about the valuation distributions than the second-best mechanism.
 Moreover, we characterize the growth rate of the budget surplus as well as the convergence rate of the welfare regret ratio for the proposed mechanisms.

-Before ending this section, we introduce some notations in Table \ref{tb:asymptotic-notation} that describe the rate of change of sequence $d_n$ with respect to sequence $e_n$.
-The first five notations are standard.
-The expression $d_n = O_\varepsilon(e_n)$ means that $d_n$ is asymptotically bounded above by $e_n$ divided by some (sufficiently small) power of $n$.
-The expression $d_n = \omega_{\varepsilon}(e_n)$ means that $d_n$ asymptotically dominates $e_n$ divided by any power of $n$.